morphgnt/tischendorf/text/parsed/README.txt

 in the "Unicode" directory.
 The only difference is the encoding: The former is in TLG BETA encoding, whereas the latter is in Unicode NFC UTF-8.

+The third column (designated "2." above) has precisely one of three
+values:

+- "." : No break occurs
+- "P" : A paragraph break occurs
+- "C" : A chapter break occurs

+Most paragraph breaks occur on a verse boundary, but not all paragraph breaks do.

+A program counting the "C"s can rely on them to count the chapters, i.e., even if a chapter break occurs in a verse which belongs to chapter X, that means that Tischendorf thought that that verse belongs to chapter X+1.
+This occurs, for example, in Revelation 12:18, where the chapter break occurs in chapter 12, meaning that verse 12:18 needs to be shown with chapter 13.

 ChangeLog